aditya-AI/Product-Classification-using-Self-Designed-DataSet/README.md

 # Product
 ##### This project is all about creating your own dataset from scratch and making a robust classifier.
 There are in total four classes namely Coke Can, ThumbsUp Can, Mirinda Bottle, Tide Packet!
-The predictions are in `Results` folder.
+The predictions of the network are in the `Results` folder.

 1. Install virtual environment
 ```bash